-In September 2020 you will have the choice of Advanced, Advanced Supplementary, Vocational Level 3 and other courses available in your own school and the Dyffryn Clwyd Dinbych Post-16 Partnership.
-In addition to these courses, your programmes of study may also include Literacy, Numeracy and the Welsh Baccalaureate.
+In September 2022 you will have the choice of Advanced, Advanced Supplementary, Vocational Level 3 and other courses available in your own school and the Dyffryn Clwyd Dinbych Post-16 Partnership.
+In addition to these courses, your programmes of study may also include Literacy, Numeracy and the Skills Challenge Certificate.
+The Skills Challenge Certificate is compulsory unless otherwise agreed with the Head of Sixth Form and will usually be based on a student having outstanding GCSE attainment and studying 4 other AS levels.